Clinical-Genomics/loqusdb/README.md

 ## Idea ##

-We want to keep track of the variants that have been seen in affected individuals.
+Tool to keep track of what variants that have been seen and in what families they have been observed.
 This is **NOT** a tool to create a true frequency database.
-It will basically count the number if times we have seen a variant in affected individuals.
+It will basically count the number if times we have seen a variant in any individual.
-Since we have a fairly large number of affected individuals we will be able to use this tool to ignore variants that have been seen many times.
-We will also keep track of the variants that have been seen in a homozygous state in affected individuals.
+We will also keep track of the variants that have been seen in a homozygous state.

-Variants are stored by providing a vcf file and a family file or a family id.
+Variants are stored by providing a vcf file and a (ped or ped like)family file.

 The tool will select one affected individual per family and insert counts for the variants of this individual.